 Headquartered in Montgomery, Alabama, PACE has affiliates and supporters across the Southeast and beyond.

-Executive Director of the Partnership for Affordable Clean Energy (PACE), Lance Brown is fighting for national energy policies that are fair and sensible.
+LANCE BROWN, Executive Director of the Partnership for Affordable Clean Energy (PACE), fights for national energy policies that are fair and sensible.

 A native of Selma, Alabama, Brown formed PACE in 2009 by organizing more than twenty Southeastern organizations to form a coalition to change the national dialogue about national energy policy.